MCP Tutorial & Specifications

 The Legal Math tool is designed to provide a penalty risk analysis based on the parameters you input.
 Below are the specifications for the parameters you can use with this tool:

-- statute: (Required) The data protection legal framework to analyse the third party risk against.
+• statute: (Required) The data protection legal framework to analyse the penalty risk against.
 Currently supporting 'gdpr' for General Data Protection Regulation.

 Note: You must be subscribed to the applicable area of law and jurisdiction to use the tool.
 E.g. For GDPR penalty calculations, you must be a subscriber of the product Privacy Laws (EU GDPR & e-Privacy).